 I’ve tried a few different hosts over the years, but I’ve been using Site5 for quite a while now.
 It’s very easy to use (am I the only one who dreads logging into their control panel?), and the support is phenomenal.
 Another reason I love Site5 is that I have the option to choose my server location.
 If you ever do location-based SEO, you’ll know that the location of your server can have an impact.
 You can also use this feature to make sure your local customers have the best site loading time.

 I’ve also used quite a few domain registrants over the years but I can’t imagine ever leaving Namecheap now.
 Like Site5, it’s very easy to use and do important things like point your domains to right place.
 They also tend to have the best prices, and WhoisGuard privacy protection is always free.
 Namecheap also integrates well with Site5.

-Unless you’re running an e-commerce store, please, please use WordPress.
+Unless you’re running an ecommerce store (in which case I recommend Shopify!), please, please use WordPress.
 As you grow, you’ll be glad to have a robust platform with thousands of integrations and plugins that will solve just about every problem you encounter.
 Getting your first site up and running can seem difficult on WordPress.
 Thesis is a framework that makes WordPress easy; you’ll never have to touch any code.
 There are tons of skins to choose from, and each will give you access to the core Thesis functionality that makes WordPress simple.